 However, if you’re running a cheaper prebuilt desktop, it’s possible that the 300W power supply it came with won’t be enough to handle your new CPU + the new graphics card I know you’re going to install.
 In this instance, you might want to consider upgrading it before too long.

-If you find that the new CPU you want is not compatible with your motherboard, well, I guess it’s time to upgrade more parts then!
-There are a few things (aside from the new motherboard) to keep in mind, most of them will likely cost you more money.
+If the new CPU you want is not compatible with your motherboard, well, it’s time to upgrade more parts!
+There are a few things (aside from the new motherboard) to keep in mind, most of them will more than likely cost you more money.

 A new motherboard might mean that you now require new RAM and potentially even a new copy of your OS.
 At the very least, you should always perform a fresh install of your operating system after making major changes like swapping motherboards.